bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/Web-Development-Interview-Part-3--.md

 ### Monitoring

 ### 7. What kind of tools / services do you use for logging?
 What kind of data will you log?
-And what’s the next step when you get the log?
+And what's the next step when you get the log?

 > **_⚫Time for some details!
-When answering this question, give an example of a project that you’ve monitored before._**
+When answering this question, give an example of a project that you've monitored before._**

 > **_⚫Explain what information you logged and what questions it answered._**